aclue-de/rewe_em_offsite_demo/README.md

 - A slot belongs to exactly one warehouse and one day.
 - Slots close for new orders at their cutoff time; the cutoff is held per warehouse, not per zone.
+- Capacity is counted in orders, not in items.
+A slot with remaining capacity 0 is full even if the van is not.